m3t4lw01f/unlimited-plex-server/README.md

   - Click the checkbox next to Separate Anime Dirs if you created the `#OPTIONAL` Plex libraries for anime above
   - Hit save
 - Navigate to the Content tab and
-  - Click the checkbox next to Overseerr
+  - Overseerr should be selected already and the URL should be pre-filled
-  - The URL should be pre-filled, just paste `OVERSEERR_API_KEY` into the Overseerr API Key box
+  - Paste `OVERSEERR_API_KEY` into the Overseerr API Key box
   - Make sure the checkbox next to Overseerr Use Webhook is checked
   - Hit save